sociossports/restutils/README.md

 ### Routing ###

-Create a class in your view:
+Provides Rails-like routing for REST resources.
+Create a view class that will serve your resource representations:

 ```
 #!python